boppreh/listregex/README.md

 `objregex` implements the same functions as Python's stdlib `re` module, but instead of operating only on strings, it operates on lists of arbitrary objects.

+Currently uses a naive regex engine, with greedy operators and no backtrack.

 ```python
 from objregex import *